mroderick/blog.jekyll/site/_posts/2009-11-04-speeding-up-your-webby-site-with-juicer.md

 disable_comments: true
 ---

+# Speeding Up Your Webby Site With Juicer

 On this blog I use several stylesheets to keep things (somewhat) organised.
 This allows me to upgrade my `coderay.css` file or my [Tripoli CSS](http://devkick.com/lab/tripoli/) stylesheets without having to reorganise everything.

 But, just because I like to organise my code into managable chunks, doesn't mean that I have to degrade the performance of the site for the visitors.